 - How you manage and prioritize your time.

-- How you’ve dealt with scheduling conflicts.
+- The way you’ve dealt with scheduling conflicts.

 - How you have pursued continuing professional development, balancing it with performing, teaching, and service.